PyPSA/247-cfe/README.md

 ## License

-Copyright 2022 Tom Brown, Iegor Riepin.
-This code is licensed under the open source MIT License.
+This code is licensed under the open source [MIT License](LICENSES/MIT.txt).
+Different open licenses apply to LaTeX files and input data, see [Specifications](.reuse/dep5).